-Your plane tickets are bought, your hotel is booked, and now all that’s left is to figure out the perfect packing list for Mexico.
+Your plane tickets are bought, your hotel is booked, and now all that’s left is to plan the perfect packing list for Mexico.

-Mexico is an incredibly diverse country with many regions and climates, and so if you feel overwhelmed by the idea of packing for your trip to Mexico, that’s totally understandable.
+Mexico is an incredibly diverse country with many regions and climates, and so if you feel overwhelmed by the idea of figuring out what to bring to Mexico, that’s totally understandable.
 There’s just so much to consider!

-Fortunately, no matter where you’re planning to do in Mexico – visiting the beach, city, mountains or desert — this post contains a specific list of what to pack for Mexico tailored for your itinerary.
+Fortunately, no matter what you’re planning to do in Mexico – visiting the beach, city, mountains or desert — this post contains a specific list of what to pack for Mexico tailored for your itinerary.

 Important Update on Coronavirus: Mexico continues to see a surge in cases, even as many travel media outlets fail to report fully on Mexico’s coronavirus safety situation.
 Be sure to fully educate yourself on the latest information and risks involved before booking any travel.